ToniWonKanobi/theoveranalyzed.net/posts/2015/3/19/metal-gear-mastermind-hideo-kojima-reportedly-leaving-konami.md

 The [hype][ign] leading up to launch was immense.
 MGS2 was, without a doubt, *the* Playstation 2 title to have the holiday season of 2001.
 [Up until that point][wikipedia 2], there was no native PS2 Metal Gear entry.

-MGS2 introduced tons of [gameplay innovations][ign 2], and the story was -- like the rest of the [Metal Gear][wikipedia 3] series -- excellent.
+MGS2 introduced tons of [gameplay innovations][ign 2], and the story was---like the rest of the [Metal Gear][wikipedia 3] series---excellent.

 I occasionally look back on my video game days and wax nostalgic.
 And when I do, it is often for MGS2 or [Gran Truismo 3: A-Spec][wikipedia 4].